GedalyaKrycer/f1-3-c2p1-colmar-academy/README.md

 ## Summary
 * First web page I ever coded

-* Created the content for a fake univiersty
+* Created the content for a fake university

 * Responsive design with media queries

-* Future updates will include fixing some syntax issues, HTML bugs and cleaning up the class naming conventions
+* Structure and semantic execution of my code is still rather rudimentary at this stage, but it was a fun project to jump into and create a baseline to improve from.